For over 50 years, Girls Scouts has brought girls from all over the

 Located 20 miles northeast of Ely, MN, the Northern Base Canoe Base

-offers completely outfitted adventures.
-Girl Scout canoe guides work
+offers completely guided and outfitted adventures.
+Girl Scout canoe

-with each crew to create a warm and caring atmosphere for campers of
+guides work with each crew to create a warm and caring atmosphere for

 Put a smile on your girl’s face and give her the experience of a